 Have you published interesting scientific work in the area of materials testing?
-ZwickRoell awards this distinction to authors of scientific papers on the most innovative uses of materials testing machines.
-The registration deadline is March 20, 2021.
+The submission deadline is Tuesday, February 15, 2022.

 You can find more information on the ZwickRoell Science Award in our flyer.
 We look forward to your submissions!